andy0682/Hello-world/README.md

 For the moment, there are only two repos in development:

 * gazerR: This repo contains the code for an R package I am developping.
-* test_notebook: This is a jupyther notebook that shows how to use the Google BigQuery API.
+* test_notebook: This is a Jupyther notebook (BQconnect.ipynb) showing how to use the Google BigQuery API with Python.